-Each year, Lego accepts submissions from the public, inviting anybody with a concept to submit ideas for a new Lego set to be produced and sold commercially (with the designer receiving 1 percent of the profit from sales).
-The Lego Ideas website runs a public contest for each new round of submissions, and Lego fans from around the world vote on their favorite ideas.
-Once a project has 10,000 votes, it passes along to the Lego Ideas review board, which chooses the winning concept for that review cycle.
-The themes of these projects are varied: the Women of NASA proposal was chosen over a red Lamborghini, a "Little House on the Prairie" log cabin, a vehicle from the comedy film "Spaceballs," and an homage to the first computer built by Ada Lovelace and Charles Babbage, among others.
+But what's even cooler is this set was created and chosen by LEGO fans.
+Each year, LEGO accepts submissions from the public, inviting anybody with a concept to submit ideas for a new LEGO set to be produced and sold commercially (with the designer receiving 1 percent of the profit from sales).
+The LEGO Ideas website runs a public contest for each new round of submissions, and fans from around the world vote on their favorite ideas.
+Once a project has 10,000 votes, it passes along to the LEGO Ideas review board, which chooses the winning concept for that review cycle.

 The women commemorated in this set include:

 - Margaret Hamilton, the computer scientist who developed the idea of computer software as we know it today, and created the flight software in the Apollo missions to the moon.

 - Katherine Johnson, the NASA mathematician (played by Taraji P. Henson in last year's film "Hidden Figures") who calculated the trajectories for the Mercury and Apollo programs, including Apollo 11.